This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-The Canon G7 x mARK II is a popular option among bloggers and vloggers.
+The Canon G7 x MARK II is a popular option among bloggers and vloggers.
 It’s a great travel camera to shoot travel vlogs and videos on.
-This camera is a point and shoot, which makes it a great to grab and go.
+This camera is a point and shoot, which makes it a great one to grab and go.

 The Panasonic TZ100 has it all.
-A 1in sensor for better image quality than the average compact camera, 10x optical zoom, so you never miss a shot from far away, built-in viewfinder and touchscreen LCD that is visible even in strong sunlight.
+A 1-inch sensor for better image quality than the average compact camera, 10x optical zoom, so you never miss a shot from far away, built-in viewfinder and touchscreen LCD that is visible even in strong sunlight.